 Hip replacement surgery is a common procedure performed daily in hospitals all over California for patients of all ages.
 When your hip is replaced it’s due to medical conditions that have made your body part too difficult to live with anymore.
 The issue with your hip could become even worse after the surgery due to problems with the hip replacement product put in your body.
 That’s when you might have a product liability case.
-Our Los Angeles product liability attorney would like to share signs that your hip replacement could be defective in today’s post.
+Our defective product attorney would like to share signs that your hip replacement could be defective in today’s post.

 Continued and Excruciating Pain

 One of the most common signs of a defective hip replacement is continued and excruciating pain.
 A surgery that is effective should eventually relieve your pain and help you walk better than you did prior to the surgery.

 If you are weeks or months past the surgery and continue to suffer from excruciating pain it’s quite possible that the hip placed in your body is defective and should be replaced.
 Pain following a hip replacement surgery could also be caused by an infection within the leg, a damaged artificial hip joint, a loose implant, and many other reasons.